Assimilation (phonology): Lag assimilation at a distance

-Lag assimilation at a distance is rare and usually sporadic (except when part of something broader, as for the Sanskrit śaśa- example, above): Greek leirion > Lat. līlium "lily".
+Lag assimilation at a distance is rare and usually sporadic (except when part of a broader change, as for the Sanskrit śaśa- example, above): Greek leirion > Lat. līlium "lily".

-In vowel harmony, a vowel's phonetics is often influenced by that of a preceding vowel.
-Thus, for example, most Finnish case markers come in two flavors, with /ɑ/ (written a) and /æ/ (written ä), depending on whether the preceding vowel is back or front.
+In vowel harmony, a vowel's phonetic features are often influenced by those of a preceding vowel.
+For example, most Finnish case markers come in two forms, with /ɑ/ (written a) and /æ/ (written ä), depending on whether the preceding vowel is back or front.
 However, it is difficult to know where and how in the history of Finnish an actual assimilatory change took place.
-The distribution of pairs of endings in Finnish is just that and is not in any sense the operation of an assimilatory innovation, but it was probably the outbirth of such an innovation long ago.
+The distribution of pairs of endings in Finnish is not the operation of an assimilatory innovation, but it is probably the outbirth of such an innovation long ago.

 In the opposite direction, in umlaut, a vowel is modified to conform more closely to the vowel in the next syllable.